 After the gas cylinder valve has been ‘cracked’ and closed again, the regulator should be connected to the gas cylinder and tightened with the correct size open-end spanner, never use a pipe wrench as these will cut into the connection nuts, (Adaptors are required to attach some acetylene regulators to the valves).
 Soapy water may be used to ascertain that a tight connection exists between the regulators, adaptors, and cylinder valves.
 Care should be taken to avoid getting oil or grease on the fittings when connecting an oxygen regulator.

-To avoid error when connection hoses, the oxygen regulator connections have right-hand threads; fuel gas regulator connections have left-hand thread.
+To avoid an error when connection hoses, the oxygen regulator connections have right-hand threads; fuel gas regulator connections have left-hand threads.
 Connections should be tight to avoid leakage.